hannorein/UIScientificNotationLabel/README.md

 UIScientificNotationLabel
 ==============

-UIScientificNotationLabel is a subclass of UIView that allows you to display scientific notations of very large/small numbers on iOS and MacOS X.
+UIScientificNotationLabel is a subclass of UIView that allows you to display scientific notations of very large/small numbers on iOS and MacOS X (the latest version does not work on MaxOS X, go back a few commits)).
 The implementation automatically determines the number of significant digits to be shown to the user.
 It can render  symmetric and asymmetric error-bars.
 It also supports upper and lower limits.